How to Remove Tree Sap from Your Car

 Tree sap is bad news, so avoid it at all cost by using a high-quality Seal-Fit car cover.
 At Seal Skin Covers, we guarantee that all our products are 100% waterproof yet extremely breathable.
 Our products are backed with a full 30-day return and exchange warranty at no additional cost so you can be sure that you’ll get the best value for your money.

 Do you want to ask some questions about our products, exchange, and refund policies before making a purchase?
-We’d love to hear from you, so please feel free to call us at 800-915-0038 during our office hours (Monday to Friday from 9:00 AM to 5:00 PM EST).
+We’d love to hear from you, so please feel free to call us at 800-915-0038 during our office hours (Monday to Sunday, 9 AM to Midnight EST).
 We will help you find the right car cover, so give us a call today!